Erik1007/Bombers-Baseball/README.md

 g. w3schools.com/howto_css_images_side_by_side.asp to help sructure the updated schedule page changes.

 h. used (https://www.google.com/search?q=how+to+make+a+nav+bar+with+flex&rlz=1C1ONGR_enSE1005SE1005&oq=how+to+make+a+&aqs=chrome.0.69i59j69i57j0i512l8.4428j0j15&sourceid=chrome&ie=UTF-8#kpvalbx=_zHm1YteHBZ-Jxc8P_-u9mAY16) for help intigrating flex into the navbar.

+i. used (https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/) for assistance with keeping the footer in place when screen size changes.

+j. used (﻿https://code-institute-room.slack.com/archives/C01C4AU8ULA/p1628185827001300) for assistance to keep the footer inplace when the screen size changes.

 Media: